stoefelz/just_do_it/README.md

 One of the best Todo Apps in the world.

-A leightweight and fast app without unnecessary features.
+A lightweight and fast app without unnecessary features.
 It does what it is supposed to do.
 Creating new tasks, editing and deleting them.

 You should not take this project too seriously - the main goal was to get a rough idea of how to create an app.